My Coaching Plan:

 Why?
 Well, there’s a myriad of reasons that balance is a growing challenge for remote workers.
 Let’s dig into some of the biggest root causes behind these numbers.

 When you work in a traditional office environment, the end of your day typically involves signing off from your computer, packing up your bag, and leaving your workspace behind.
 You physically remove yourself from your office and can successfully leave work at work.
+Most full-time workers spend an average time of 40 hours per week within the workforce.

-Things aren’t quite so clear cut when working remotely.
+Things aren’t quite so clear-cut when working remotely.
 Even if you’ve wrapped up your workday, your computer and to-do list are still omnipresent.
 Maybe they’re just down the hall.
 Or perhaps they’re sitting there in the corner of your bedroom.
 Maybe they’re smack dab in the middle of your kitchen table.

 When your home becomes your workspace, that lack of geographical distance between you and your work responsibilities can make it increasingly challenging to maintain a reasonable sense of work-life balance.